 Greeting/Introduction: We recommend that you stand to greet your interviewer with a handshake, using his or her name.
 Also, make good eye contact with the interviewer, smile, and be professional.
 Oral Communication: Speak clearly and concisely.
 Try to think out your response before answering a question.

-Responses to the Interview Questions: Do your research, and practice, practice, practice!
+Responses to the Interview Questions: Do your research, and practice, practice!
 Know your skills, and be able to express them to the interviewer.

-KNOW THY SELF
+MNTC's Employment Services helped me focus my resume, and gave me the interview skills I needed that allowed me to get a job that I am truly happy doing."

+Shirlene G.

+Know Thy Self
-1. Character traits or skills I have that are job related: \List of traits can be found on our website.

-2. Examples of experiences I have had that demonstrate the above traits/skills:

-3. List three to five accomplishments that would be of interest to the person interviewing me:

-$4. \ \ \,$ What are the three most important things I want the interviewer to know about me?

-5. What concerns might an employer have about me and what will alleviate those concerns?
+١. Character traits or skills I have that are job related: List of traits can be found on our website.
+Examples of experiences I have had that demonstrate the above traits/skills: ·• List three to five accomplishments that would be of interest to the person interviewing me: • What are the three most important things I want the interviewer to know about me? • What concerns might an employer have about me and what will alleviate those concerns?

-KNOW THE EMPLOYER
+Know the Employer

 - Do your homework!
-Be prepared for an interviewer to ask questions about their organization. - Researching the company/organization shows genuine interest in the career opportunity, and it allows you to gain valuable information. - By learning about the company/ organization, you are able to see if it is a place where you would like to find employment. - Also, this time spent will help generate questions to ask the employer during the interview process. - The internet has a lot of information to offer, and is a good place to start your research. - A worksheet is provided with questions to begin your company research on the next page. - The worksheet will prepare you for possible questions that employers may ask.
+Be prepared for an interviewer to ask questions about his/her organization. - Researching the company/organization shows genuine interest in the career opportunity, and it allows you to gain valuable information. - By learning about the company/organization, you are able to see if it is a place where you would like to find employment. - Also, this time spent will help generate questions to ask the employer during the interview process. - The Internet has a lot of information to offer, and is a good place to start your research. - A worksheet is provided with questions to begin your company research (see page 40). - The worksheet will prepare you for possible questions that employers may ask.